-VML supports legislation that will clearly establish the relationships between State and localities to assure efficient_and appropriate command, control, and communications during local emergencies.
+VML supports legislation that will clearly establish the relationships between State and localities to assure efficient and appropriate command, control and communications during local emergencies.

 Greater latitude should be given to localities in encouraging innovative methods of combating traffic violations and crime.
-This includes reviewing the current traffic violation code sections to include a review of equity of safety.